khornberg/bible.math.js/README.md

 #### Distance
 `bible.distance(reference1, *reference2) // returns javascript object with chapters and verses`

-The bible order of the references does not matter.
-If more than two references are passed, only the first two will be used.
-Only one reference is necessary if chapter2 and verse2 of the object contain values.
-Passing a reference as a whole book (only bookIndex has a value, all others are -1) returns the chapters and verses of that book (see note below).

 Example:
 Calculate distance between Genesis 2:5 and Leviticus 4:5.
 ```